janzmazek/Obsidian-to-latex/README.md

 y = \frac{1}{x}
 \end{equation}
 ```
 If an equation is referenced in text but the label is not defined it will be notified in the terminal output.
-It will also be detected by the latex compiler later, of course.
+It will also be detected by the LaTeX compiler later, of course.

 **Figures**

-Figures require a command that tells the parser which file to use in the latex project and optionally the width of the figure (otherwise, the default is `0.5\linewidth`).
+Figures require a command that tells the parser which file to use in the LaTeX project and optionally the width of the figure (otherwise, the default is `0.5\linewidth`).
 The notation is the following in markdown:
 ```
 #### Latex figure: graph_of_inverse.png w=0.7
 `fig:inverse_plot`: Here you write the caption